szieke/ScriptCommunicator_serial-terminal/ScriptCommunicator/exampleScripts/WorkerScripts/CustomWidget/WebView/readme.txt

 ///This signal is emitted when the script inside the web page calls the webView.callWorkerScript(QVariant params) routine.
 ///Note: The connected slot function does not block the WebView.
 Therefore time consuming or blocking operations can be performed. void callWorkerScriptSignal(QVariant params);

+Note:
+The script inside the web page can call WorkerScript functions.
+To do this the script can call:
+- QVariant webView.callWorkerScriptWithResult(QVariant params, quint32 timeOut=5000)
+- void webView.callWorkerScript(QVariant params)
+The function webView.callWorkerScriptWithResult emits callWorkerScriptWithResultSignal and webView.callWorkerScript emits callWorkerScriptSignal.
+For an example see webView_example2.js.
+Important: webView.callWorkerScriptWithResult blocks until the connected WorkerScript function returns or the the time out (quint32 timeOut=5000) has elapsed.